ietf-ivy-wg/network-inventory-yang/draft-y3bp-network-inventory-yang.md

   Component:

-  > holders and equipment of the network element, including chassis, slot, sub-slot, board and port or SW component.
-A component has a specific attribute “class” to distinguish between an HW or SW component.
+  > a unit of the network element, e.g.  hardware components like chassis, card, port, software components like software-patch, bios, and boot-loader

   Board/Card: